wp-plugins/groups/readme.txt

 1. Groups - this is where you add and remove groups and assign capabilities to groups.
 2. Capabilities - here you get an overview of the capabilities that are defined and you can add and remove capabilities as well.
 3. Users - group membership is managed from the standard Users admin view.
-4. Access restrictions meta box - on pages and posts (or custom content types) you can restrict access to users who are part of a group with the *groups_read_post* capability.
+4. Access restrictions meta box - on pages and posts (or custom content types) you can restrict access to users who are part of a group with capabilities.
 5. Usage of the [groups_member] and [groups_non_member] shortcodes to limit visibility of content to users who are members of a group or users who are not members of a group.
 Multiple comma-separated groups can be specified.
 6. Usage of the [groups_can] and [groups_can_not] shortcodes.
 Limits visibility of enclosed content to those users who have the capability or those who do not.
 Multiple capabilities can be given.
 7. Options - you can adjust the plugin's settings here.
+8. More options.

 == Changelog ==

+= 1.2.0 =
+* Access control is no longer restricted to the groups_read_post capability: now any capability can be used to limit access to posts so that different groups can be granted access to different sets of posts.

 = 1.1.5 =
 * Added shortcode & API functions [groups_user_group] / [groups_user_groups] that allows to show the list of groups the current user or a specific user belongs to